jcouto/wfield/README.md

 *Note:* Some reference files used to match to the Allen Common Coordinate Framework are copied from the folder [references](https://github.com/jcouto/wfield/tree/master/references) to ``$HOME/.wfield`` during installation.

+The software has been tested on Windows, Linux and MacOS.
+Installation takes less than 5 minutes on a standard computer with fast access to internet and a previous anaconda installation.

+Support for motion correction for OpenCV 4.2 is broken and will be added in the future.

 ### Tutorial